rollenes/mocked-smsapi/README.md

 Tests:

-To see if everything works well run curl-tests.sh Those tests also provides usage examples.
+To see if everything works well run `./curl-tests.sh`.
+Those tests also provides usage examples.